 Grading problems are not always the result of a contractor.
 Many yards that were once properly graded develop problems.
 Trees and bushes may develop roots systems that redirect water by raising the adjacent earth.
 Sometimes landscaping projects change the slope of the property in certain areas and excess water ends up coming towards the building, instead of the direction it was originally intended to go.

 Another common problem is that the outlet pipes for foundation drains are clogged by debris.
 Water cannot pass through the pipe, so it pools near the foundation instead.
 Alternatively, some homes were never equipped with the proper size of pipe when they were built.
 If there is a heavy storm, the rainwater backs up as the pipe is too small to handle the volume of water.

 3. How Rain Water is Being Directed in Your Yard

 Lastly, water accumulating around your foundation can be a direct result of how you are directing rainwater in your yard.
 Design your landscape so that water ends up in the street drain through a pipe, and is not allowed to flow across your yard undirected.
 You can also install grass swales to direct water away from your home.
 A swale is a shallow grassed ditch that collects storm water and then directs it away from the house.

 Regardless of what the reason is for water collecting around your home, it is critical that you get it attended to quickly.
 Water problems can escalate from minor to major and the expense goes up proportionally.

-If you have water issues in your home, Nusite Waterproofing can give you professional advice and help when you need it.
+If you have water issues in your home, Nusite Waterproofing can give you professional advice on basement waterproofing in Toronto and help when you need it.